telerik/reporting-docs/knowledge-base/keyword-not-supported-column-encryption-setting-error-is-thrown-in-web-report-designer.md

 ---
-title: Connection unsuccessful.
-Check the connection string and try again.
-Keyword not supported column encryption setting
+title: Connection Unsuccessful.
+Check the Connection String and Try Again.
+Keyword not Supported Column Encryption Setting
 description: The error is thrown in the Web Report Designer when you try to add a new SQL connection that contains column encryption setting in the query
 type: troubleshooting
 page_title: Keyword not supported column encryption setting error is thrown in Web Report Designer